-There are many types of invitations one could send, for example, birthday invitation message or housewarming invitation message.
+There are many types of invitations one could send, for example, a birthday invitation or a housewarming invitation.
 In general, there are two types of party invitations, formal and informal invitations.

-These are generally for formal events such as receptions, dinners, weddings, banquets etc. where the invitations are engraved or printed on a card - usually written in third person with a R.S.V.P. notation.
-Should you wish to include a personal message, it can be written on the card or a separate sheet of paper.
+These are generally for formal events such as receptions, dinners, weddings, banquets, etc. where the invitations are engraved or printed on a card - usually written in the third person with an R.S.V.P. notation.
+Should you wish to include a personal message, it can be written on the card or on a separate sheet of paper.

 These invitations can be more personal and sincere.
 You can include anything in your message.
-Usually, party invitations such as birthday or house warming invitation messages would fall within the latter category, which would allow the host to be more creative.
-Writing party invitations can be a daunting task, but you can master this an art through some skills and practices.
+Usually, party invitations such as a birthday or housewarming invitation would fall within the latter category, which would allow the host to be more creative.
+Writing party invitations can be a daunting task, but you can master this art through some skills and practice.

-The first thing to include in an invitation is the name of the party hosting the event or in whose name is the event being held under.
-If the invitee is not familiar with the host is or does not even know who the guest of honour is, he or she may not respond to the invitation.
-For example, if it is a birthday invitation message, be sure to include the name of the birthday person.
+The first thing to include in an invitation is the name of the party hosting the event or in whose name the event is being held.
+If the invitee is not familiar with the host or does not even know who the guest of honour is, he or she may not respond to the invitation.
+For example, if it is a birthday invitation letter, be sure to include the name of the birthday person.
 If it is a housewarming invitation message, be sure to include the host of the new home.

 Next is to decide who to invite.
-You should identify who you are inviting, and whether the invited guests could bring their spouses, children and other members of their family.
+You should identify who you are inviting and whether the invited guests could bring their spouses, children, and other members of their family.
 You may want to invite your guest “on an exclusive basis” and remind them not to bring other guests.
-Make sure your venue has enough capacity to cater for all the invitees in case everybody accepts your invitation.
-Please also ensure that you include a phrase the “invite” the people.
-It may look impolite and insincere to send invitations to people with the venue, time and date but without the actually inviting them to attend.
-Depending on the situation, an invitation letter should be sent 2 to 8 weeks in advance to allow your guests sufficient time to save the date and mark their calendar.
+Make sure your venue has enough capacity to cater to all the invitees in case everybody accepts your invitation.
+Please also ensure that you explicitly include a phrase to “invite” the recipient of the invitation.
+It may look impolite and insincere to send invitations to people with the venue, time, and date but without actually inviting them to attend.
+Depending on the situation, an invitation letter should be sent 2 to 8 weeks in advance to allow your guests sufficient time to save the date and mark their calendars.

 Remember to tell your guests where the event will be held.
-Regardless of whether the party is held - in someone’s home, or in a restaurant, club, or elsewhere, you need to provide the full name and address of the venue.
+Regardless of whether the party is held - in someone’s home, a restaurant, club, or elsewhere, you need to provide the full name and address of the venue.
 Never assume that guests know where the host's home is, or where a restaurant is.
-If your guests are unfamiliar with the meeting place, include instructions or Google Maps location on the invitations.
-Providing clear and detailed instructions on how to get to the venue may seem obvious, but the wording in the party invitation is crucial to the presence of the guests.
+If your guests are unfamiliar with the meeting place, include instructions or a Google Maps location on the invitation.
+Providing clear and detailed instructions on how to get to the venue may seem obvious, but the wording of a party invitation is crucial to the presence of the guests.

-You can show whether you will be providing food in drinks by indicating the type of party in the invitation – for example, a dinner party or a cocktail party.
-Otherwise, you can inform your guests on whether food, snack, canapes, drinks, or other refreshments will be provided so that the guests will know when they come to be hungry or full.
+You can show whether you will be providing food and drinks by indicating the type of party in the invitation – for example, a dinner party or a cocktail party.
+Otherwise, you can inform your guests on whether food, snacks, canapes, drinks, or other refreshments will be provided so that the guests will know whether to come hungry or full.
 This is also important if your guests want to bring something to the party.
 You can ask your guests if they have any food allergies or any special dietary requirements.

 You may want your guests to respond to your event and let you know if they will attend.
-Give them a date you need to reply by.
-Also include an invitation message and tell them how to respond.
-It could be a phone number, email address, or response card.
+Give them a date they need to reply by.
+Also, include in the invitation letter instructions on how to respond.
+You might include a phone number, email address, or response card for them to respond through.
 Knowing who and how many guests can come to the party is a great help to the host's preparation.
-It helps to estimate the amount of food and drinks, as well as details of seating arrangements, gift bags required for the occasion.
+It helps to estimate the amount of food and drinks, as well as details of seating arrangements, and gift bags required for the occasion.

-On the child's birthday, you can tell parents if they need to leave or stay.
+On a child's birthday invitation letter, you can tell parents if they need to leave or stay.
 You may want to ask other parents to stay by getting them to RSVP.
-If you want to send the parents away, you can simply state in your invitation, "Please pick up your child at 6pm."
+If you want to send the parents away, you can simply state in your birthday invitation letter, "Please pick up your child at 6 pm."